WebberZone/crp-taxonomy/readme.txt

 == Changelog ==

 = 1.6.0 =

+This is the penultimate version and is compatible with Contextual Related Posts v2.9.3 and below.
+All its functonality will be included in Contextual Related Posts v3.0.0.

 * Enhancements:
 	* Exclude on categories uses the short ciruit filter introduced in Contextual Related Posts v2.9.0